|A line of turnips stand upon a dusty, stained shelf in the darkness of a room. They are waiting for the right moment.

 "Come on, we've gotta get you both to school," his mum roused him from his thoughts with another deep sigh.

-Without another word they were rushing upstairs, heavy footsteps clomping on the steps.
+Without another word they rushed upstairs, heavy footsteps clomping on the steps.

 "Jake!"
 Nick tried to get his brother's attention again, whining.